product-science/docs/docs/android/gradle.md

 # Gradle Build Instructions - Android

+The following instructions describe how to add Product Science instrumentation to an Android application build with Gradle.

 !!! info
     If your build environment does not allow network access to our servers `https://prod.productscience.app/api/v1/*`, please add to your allowlist.
     If your network settings prevent adding this endpoint, you will be provided with plugin and config archives detailed in sections below